Moderna Starts Vaccine Trials in Children: What Does This Mean?

 When Will the Vaccine for Children Be Available?

-Depending on how the clinical trials go, covid vaccines for children and teens is expected to roll out as early as in the summer, or mid-2022.
+The results of Moderna’s previous study on children above the age of 12 are yet to be declared.
+Depending on how the clinical trials go, covid vaccines for children and teens are expected to roll out as early as in the summer, or mid-2022.

 (Subscribe to FIT on Telegram)